Wellpark Mixed Mode Learning

 Anyone with Internet access can now study off campus and attend scheduled block course on campus.

-You will need to complete your final year on campus so as to gain the practical clinical experience you need to be able to start treating people upon Graduation
+You will need to complete your final year on campus to gain the practical clinical experience you need to be a confident, safe practitioner.

 Diploma in NutritionBachelor of Naturopathic and Herbal Medicine